Skip to content

 • on_reject is emitted once per order id when the order first becomes Rejected.

-• before_trading is emitted once per local trading date when session enters Normal.
+• on_before_trading is emitted once per local trading date when the regular trading session starts; on the default backtest path this session is usually exposed as Continuous.

-• after_trading is emitted once per local trading date when leaving Normal, or on next event if day rollover occurs first.
+• on_after_trading is emitted once per local trading date when leaving the regular trading session, or on the next event if day rollover occurs first.

-• Set self.enable_precise_day_boundary_hooks = True to enable boundary-timer based precise day hooks.
+• Set self.enable_precise_day_boundary_hooks = True to enable boundary-timer based precise day hooks; this switch changes trigger precision only, not the history/account visibility window seen inside day-boundary callbacks.

 • on_portfolio_update is incremental: emitted once at initialization, then only on order/trade or position-relevant price changes.